tiny-engines-code/tiny-engines-docs/sendgrid-service/testing/jacoco.md

 ![](../../.gitbook/assets/jacoco/jacoco-send.png)

 This a valid miss, and we don't want to skip it - we want to add a test to improve our coverage.
 We add the test that coverd the missed code and re-run our tests.
+We'll do this by adding an alternate profile to our test application-test.properties file where the api key is not configured.
+When we call the `send()` method, our API key will be null.

 ```java
     @Test